matrix-org/matrix-spec-proposals/proposals/2654-unread-counts.md

 unread count for a given room.
 A way to do this will be described in a separate MSC.

+A known limitation of this proposal is that it does not cover highlights: a message containing text that is supposed to highlight (i.e. that should impact a `highlight_count` counter in sync responses) will be counted in the same way as a message that does not highlight.
+This means that clients cannot rely on the `unread_count` field described in this proposal to decide whether there is a highlighting message in a room.

 ## Alternatives